ChananelAzenkot/Table-X-100/README.md

 ## Features

 - Phone media: Enable seamless compatibility for optimal user experience.
-- Develops your mind and your math thinking for the better.
+- Helps you focus on your math skills and your memory.
+- you can change the color of the table between black and white for accessibility.

 ## How to Works